richardhaslam/frackit/paper.md

 // the type used for coordinates values using ctype = double;

-// define an axis-aligned box in which to sample the centers of quadrilaterals using Domain = Frackit::Box<ctype>;
+// define axis-aligned box in which to sample the centers points using Domain = Frackit::Box<ctype>;
-Domain domain(0.0, 0.0, 0.0,  // coordinates of the first corner of the box
+Domain domain(0.0, 0.0, 0.0,  // first corner of the box
-              1.0, 1.0, 1.0); // coordinates of the last corner of the box
+              1.0, 1.0, 1.0); // last corner of the box

 // let us uniformly sample points within this box const auto pointSampler = Frackit::makeUniformPointSampler(domain);